Ayat Abou Shmeiss: Biography

 Abou Shmeiss was born in Jaffa.
-Her mother, who was illiterate, insisted she get the best and broadest education possible, and as a result she completed her schooling at the French Jaffa school College de Ferrer, and speaks five languages: Arabic, Hebrew, French, English and Spanish.
+Her mother, who was illiterate and insisted she get the best and broadest education possible.
+As a result, she completed her schooling at the French Jaffa school College de Ferrer, and speaks five languages: Arabic, Hebrew, French, English and Spanish.
 She is the second of four children.

 Her first book of poetry, A Basket Full of Silent Languages (סל מלא שפות שותקות) came out in 2013, in both Arabic and Hebrew.
 Her second, I Am Two (אני זה שניים), also a bilingual volume, was published in 2018.

 Abou Shmeiss, who writes in Hebrew, won the Emerging Poets Award from the Israel Ministry of Culture in 2015.
 She has stated that she is constantly asked about this choice, whether simply because it seems odd to write in a language that is not one's native tongue, or because it is akin to "sleeping with the enemy".
 Abou Shmeiss says it was only years after beginning to write in Hebrew that she acknowledged that it is indeed a form of colonialism or occupation, but that it came naturally for her to write in Hebrew – to her Arabic is a holy language, the language of the Quran, and she would be diminishing it by writing her everyday thoughts and feeling.
 Her second collection, I Am Two, expresses this duality.
 She says that to Israelis, if she writes about her Palestinian identity, they view her as a traitor, and Palestinians view her that way because she writes in the language of their oppressor.
 She says, however, "I have learned to live in halves".
 For all the reasons she gives, those that are intentional and those she likes less, she says "I will probably never stop writing in Hebrew, thinking in Hebrew, and also dreaming.
 And my mother tongue is reserved for those who are close to me, and for God, mostly for God."